Skip to content

 Example: An OpenAI Service integration or a vLLM Service integration.

-• MCP API Tool: Configure an external tool that can be invoked by an Agent node running in tool mode using the Model Context Protocol (MCP).
+• MCP Tool: Configure an external tool that can be invoked by an Agent node running in tool mode using the Model Context Protocol (MCP).

 Create a new integration